vuejs/pinia/packages/docs/cookbook/composing-stores.md

 const useA = defineStore('a', () => {
   const b = useB()

-  // ❌ this is not possible because b also tries to read a.name b.name
+  // ❌ this is not possible because 'b' also tries to read 'a.name' b.name

   function doSomething() {
-    // ✅ Read b properties in computed or actions const bName = b.name
+    // ✅ Read 'b' properties in computed or actions const bName = b.name
     // ...
   }